couchbase/kv_engine/cbsasl/CBSASL.md

          }
      }

-The `hash` entry may currently only use two different algorithm (and the allowed attributes depend on the algorithm)
+The `hash` entry controls the legal attributes:

 *Argon2id*: